 For three decades, The Parliament Magazine has been at the heart of EU politics, delivering sharp analysis, exclusive interviews, and in-depth coverage.
 As we mark this milestone, we celebrate our legacy of informing, inspiring, and shaping the European conversation—past, present,...

-Hosted in Brazil, COP30 convenes world leaders, climate negotiators, and civil society to advance critical negotiations on the core pillars of the UN Framework Convention on Climate Change (UNFCCC).
+Hosted in Brazil, COP30 convened world leaders, climate negotiators, and civil society to advance critical negotiations on the core pillars of the UN Framework Convention on Climate Change (UNFCCC).
 The outcomes will help shape the international climate framework that directly...

 Air passenger rights have long underpinned Europe’s transport system, but today’s framework is struggling to keep pace with reality.
 Delays, cancellations and accessibility gaps affect millions of travellers each year, while passengers with reduced mobility continue to face unnecessary barriers....